janyksteenbeek/gitcloner/README.md

 - Original: `janyksteenbeek/myrepo`
 - Mirrored: `yourbackuporg/janyksteenbeek-myrepo`

-## Private Repositories

-For private repositories, ensure you:
-1. Set the `SOURCE_TOKEN` environment variable
-2. Use a token with sufficient permissions in both source and destination
+### Private Access Tokens

+For private repositories, you need to set the `SOURCE_TOKEN` environment variable.
+This token needs to have access to the private repositories you want to mirror.

+Make sure the token has the necessary permissions for the source provider.
+Read more about the permissions needed in the documentation of the source provider.
+Most of the times, it's just a matter of read/write access to the repositories and organizations & users scopes.

 ## License

 Licensed under the MIT License.
-See the [LICENSE file](LICENSE) for details.